ZackMattor/ModeLab/README.md

 # Chord Explorer

-A tiny Vue 3 frontend for exploring and playing chords with a built‑in WebAudio synth.
+A tiny Vue 3 multi‑track chord explorer with a built‑in WebAudio synth.

 ## Quick Start